kchod2/ai-chatbot/README.md

 ## Running the app:

-Navigate to the main catalog "chatbot".
+Navigate to the main catalog "ai-chatbot".
 Use this command in console to start the app.

 *python app.py*